ryanc0411/terraform-provider-st-alicloud/README.md

 - **st-alicloud_ddoscoo_webconfig_ssl_attachment**

-  This resource is designed to associate a SSL certificate to a website/domain before being added into Anti-DDoS as AliCloud Terraform Provider does not support the SSL binding operation.
+  This resource is designed to associate a SSL certificate to a website/domain before being added into Anti-DDoS and Modify TLS Security Settings as AliCloud Terraform Provider does not support the SSL binding & modify TLS Security Settings operation.

 - **st-alicloud_aliadb_resource_group_bind_user**